JeremyMry/safetynet_alerts/README.md

     http://localhost:8080/person/add - update - delete
     http://localhost:8080/medicalRecord/add - update - delete

-# To launch the test, you can use the terminal command: mvn test
+# To launch the test, you can use the terminal command:

+    mvn test

-# To generate the target folder, you can use the terminal command: mvn site
+# To generate the target folder, you can use the terminal command:

+    mvn site

-# The Json file containing the data is located in the resources folder (safetynet_alerts/src/main/resources)
+# The Json file containing the data is located in the resources folder:

+    safetynet_alerts/src/main/resources

 # The dependencies used are in the pom.xml :

-springboot / springboot actuator (endpoint health/metrics/info/trace) / junit (test) / mockito (test) / jackson (manipulate json) / log4j (logger) / mysql (request) / jacoco (test coverage) / thymeleaf (custom error pages)/ surefire (test execution) / spotbugs (bugs correction)
+    springboot / springboot actuator (endpoint health/metrics/info/trace) / junit (test) / mockito (test) / jackson (manipulate json) / log4j (logger) /
+    mysql (request) / jacoco (test coverage) / thymeleaf (custom error pages)/ surefire (test execution) / spotbugs (bugs correction)